Gosejol/cyberclass/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _Consistency: ansible allows for uniformity on provisioned scripts, leading to susscesfull installation of curated YAML files. _
+- Consistency: ansible allows for uniformity on provisioned scripts, leading to susscesfull installation of curated YAML files.
-- _Scalability: ansible provides an enviroment on which one server or multiple servers can be provisioned at the same time. _
+- Scalability: ansible provides an enviroment on which one server or multiple servers can be provisioned at the same time.
-- _Redundancy: ansible helps prevent web-application's down-time by allowing the replacement of one or more compromised servers without interrupting service. _
+- Redundancy: ansible helps prevent web-application's down-time by allowing the replacement of one or more compromised servers without interrupting service.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- .
+- .
+- .
-- ...
+- .
-- ...
+- .
 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.

 ![](ansible/Images/DockerPS.png)

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _10.0.0.7_
+- 10.0.0.7
-- _10.0.0.9_
+- 10.0.0.9
-- _10.0.0.10_
+- 10.0.0.10

 We have installed the following Beats on these machines:
-- _Filebeat_
+- Filebeat
-- _Metricbeat_
+- Metricbeat

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._